-- runtimes become more common, with imputations increasingly likely to take on extreme and unusual values, resulting in less accurate parameter estimates.
-Analysts of such datasets are thus confronted with an unappealing choice: restrict the imputation model to a subset of rows or columns, losing potentially valuable information, risking bias, and reducing statistical efficiency; or employ an ad-hoc method that can be applied to the entire dataset, such as listwise deletion or mean imputation (replacing missing data with observed column averages), creating an even greater risk of bias and guaranteeing inefficiency.
+The growing scale and complexity of political science data present a computational challenge for existing MI algorithms, which were generally designed for small or medium-sized applications with relatively simple (mostly linear) structures.
+While working well in many settings, these algorithms can suffer from performance problems when applied to larger datasets with features such as high dimensionality, severe nonlinearities, and unconventional functional forms.
+Convergence failures and slow - sometimes prohibitive - runtimes become increasingly common, with imputations more likely to take on extreme and unusual values.
+Analysts of such datasets can thus face an unappealing choice: restrict the imputation model to a subset of rows or columns, risking bias and reducing statistical efficiency; or employ an ad-hoc method that can be applied to the entire dataset, such as listwise deletion or mean imputation (replacing missing data with observed column averages), creating an even greater risk of bias and guaranteeing inefficiency.

 We propose an approach that enables political scientists to accurately and efficiently multiply impute missing values in large and complex datasets, which we call MIDAS (Multiple Imputation with Denoising Autoencoders).
 MIDAS employs a class of unsupervised neural networks known as denoising autoencoders (DAs), which were recently developed to optimize the task of dimensionality reduction.
 DAs corrupt a subset of input data via the injection of stochastic noise and attempt to reconstruct it through a series of nested nonlinear transformations.
-The key innovation in MIDAS is to treat missing values as a special case of corrupted data whose original values are unknown.
-Imputations are thus drawn from a DA model trained to minimize the reconstruction error on the portion of corrupted data with known original values.
+The key innovation in MIDAS is to treat missing values as an additional portion of corrupted data and thus draw imputations from a model trained to minimize the reconstruction error on the originally observed portion.
 To reduce the risk of overfitting, we train this imputation-repurposed DA with the technique of dropout, which extends the corruption process deeper into the neural network architecture.
 With the combination of denoising and dropout, MIDAS employs an effectively nonparametric imputation model that places constraints not on the joint distribution of the data - the standard approach to MI - but only on the distribution of possible functions that characterize the data.
-This enables the model to capture highly complex relationships between variables, giving MIDAS the flexibility to approximate the performance of existing MI strategies in simple data structures while delivering gains in more complex settings.
+This enables the model to capture highly complex relationships between variables, giving MIDAS the flexibility to approximate the performance of existing MI strategies with simple data structures while delivering gains in more complex settings.

-To implement MIDAS, we develop a fast and scalable algorithm that expands the range and quantity of data that can be analyzed with MI.
-This procedure leverages the efficient and flexible computational architecture of the TensorFlow programming platform, allowing a wide variety of data types and supporting high degrees of parallelization on supported systems.
+To implement MIDAS, we develop a fast and scalable algorithm that markedly expands the range and quantity of data that can be analyzed with MI.
+This procedure leverages the efficient and adaptable computational architecture of the TensorFlow programming platform, allowing a wide variety of data types and supporting high degrees of parallelization on supported systems.
 As a companion to this study, we make the algorithm available in an easy-to-use class in the Python programming environment (midas) - the first full-featured, open-source software for performing MI with neural network technology.
 Further information on the software is provided in Appendices 1 and 2.